cilynx/Candyhouse-Linux/README.md

 [http://www.wolfteck.com/projects/candyhouse/openwrt/](http://www.wolfteck.com/projects/candyhouse/openwrt/)

-## Avoiding the 3-reboot-stock bug
+## Avoiding/Fixing the 3-reboot-stock bug

+Candyhouse routers have a failed boot counter that acts as a safety mechanism.
+After three failed boots, the bootloader automatically stops trying to boot the failing firmware image and switches to the other partition set -- the "last known good".
+OpenWRT is not aware of this couter and as such does not reset it on successful boot.
+Thus, if you reboot OpenWRT three times, you'll find that you're back to the Cisco stock firmware.
+Conversly after another 3 reboots it will switch back to OpenWRT.

-Add your public SSH key after initial setup to the routers list, then `ssh root@192.168.1.1`.
+To get around this issue, add your public SSH key after initial setup to the routers list, then `ssh root@192.168.1.1`.
 Once you're in the routers shell run `fw_setenv auto_recovery no`.
 This will stop the router from reverting to the stock firmware after 3 reboots.
-Although conversly after another 3 reboots it will switch back to OpenWRT.

 # Building / Installing Modules